 Status: Available Now

-Status: 510K review pending, needs major partner to launch
+Status: 510K review pending, needs a major partner to launch

-The Cellnovo semi-patch pump (patch pump with a nearby infusion site) got a lot of attention in 2009 when it was first announced because of it's small size and iPhone like handset.
-Cellnovo, a London based company, has now joined forces with Osaka, Japan based Nipro Diagnostics, a blood glucose meter company, for integration of a meter into the Cell-Novo controller for the pod.
+The Cellnovo semi-patch pump (patch pump with a nearby infusion site) got a lot of attention in 2009 when it was first announced because of its small size and iPhone like handset.
+Cellnovo, a London based company, has now joined forces with Osaka, Japan-based Nipro Diagnostics, a blood glucose meter company, for the integration of a meter into the Cell-Novo controller for the pod.

 The V-Go is a simple-to-use, insulin delivery device that provides a preset basal rate and on-demand bolus dosing.
 Unlike most patch pumps current or in development, the V-Go has no controller device that must be carried around and used to give commands.